ry4ngch/React-Boilerplates/README.md

 ### 3. `react_bootstrap` - React with Bootstrap

-- Integration with Bootstrap for UI components (installed via npm)
+- Integration with Bootstrap version 5 for UI components (installed via npm)
 - Navbar using Bootstrap Offcanvas design

+> **Note:**
+> Bootstrap 5 currently has some issues with the latest SASS implementation, webpack has been configured to ignore the @import warnings.
+> It is recommended to use tailwind for more seamless development experience with react.

 ## How to Use
 1. Clone the repository or download the `react_basic` or `react_bare` or `react_bootstrap` folder.